ais-one/cookbook/example-app/README.md

 # Dependencies - Project Specific

-You can simple install dependencies specific to this project
+You can simple install dependencies specific to this project.
+In this project
+- graphql
+- apollo-server-express